-@ ⊕ @ Form E-672 by Office of Superintendent of Public Instruction is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+Form E-672 by Office of Superintendent of Public Instruction is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.

-Enrollment reported on Form E-672 is not reported on Forms P-223 and P-223H, except for Transitional Bilingual Instructional Program (TBIP) and Exited TBIP.
-A district cannot elect to report a full-time resident student who is confined and receiving all educational services at a state institution on the monthly count day on Forms P-223 and P-223H to generate basic education and special education funding instead of institutional education funding.
+Enrollment reported on Form E-672 is not reported on Forms P-223 and P-223H, except for Open Doors, Transitional Bilingual Instructional Program (TBIP) and Exited TBIP.
 A full-time student at a state institution must be reported solely on Form E-672.

-Students confined to a state institution on count day that may be receiving educational services at both the state institution and the district, and with the permission of the state institution may be claimed as a partial FTE on Forms E-672 and P-223, but the combined FTE cannot exceed 1.00.
-A part-time confined student cannot be claimed on Form P-223H.
+Students confined to a state institution on count day that may be receiving educational services at both the state institution and the district, and with the permission of the state institution may be claimed as a partial FTE on Forms E- 672 and P-223, but the combined FTE cannot exceed 1.00.
+A part-time confined student cannot be claimed on Form P-223H

 Institutions, districts, or other education providers must work together to ensure that enrollment reporting is in compliance with WAC 392-121-107 and 392-122-221.
 To ensure that students are not reported both for institution education funding, and for basic education and special education funding, state institutions will notify districts or other education providers when they have claimed a student on their Form E-672.
-LEAs must revise their Forms P-223 and P-223H removing the student's enrollment.
+LEAs must revise their Forms P-223 and P-223H removing the student's enrollment